githubtraining/write-javascript-actions/responses/15_add-a-label.md

 ---

-When you have finished experimenting, close this pull request.
+When you have finished experimenting, merge this pull request.
 I'll open a new issue containing the next steps once I detect you've closed this.